djnavarro/art/content/gallery/stonetree/_index.md

 }
 </style>

-> "If I look at my most vulnerable places and acknowledge the pain I have felt, I can remove the source of that pain from my enemies' arsenals.
+> If I look at my most vulnerable places and acknowledge the pain I have felt, I can remove the source of that pain from my enemies' arsenals.
 My history cannot be used to feather my enemies' arrows then, and that lessens their power over me.
 Nothing I accept about myself can be used against me to diminish me.
-I am who I am, doing what I came to do" (Audre Lorde)
+I am who I am, doing what I came to do (Audre Lorde)

 <div class="highlight">